grantr/cloudwatch_poller/Presentation.md

   - Not a reactor.
 Async requests are ultimately still synchronous.
   - The earlier example cheated because sleep is overridden in Celluloid to immediately yield to the scheduler and resume after a timeout.
-  - Celluloid::IO adds reactor loops to actors, but libraries must be aware of it.

 # Polling
     ::: ruby